 Although prayer is not one of the pieces of the whole armor of God, yet Paul closes his list by saying, “Praying always with all prayer and supplication in the Spirit” (Ephesians 6:18).
 Even when you are clothed with the armor of God, you need to bathe it all in prayer.
 Prayer brings you into communion and fellowship with God so that His armor can protect you.

 It isn’t as difficult as you might think.
 All the pieces of the armor are found in a relationship with Jesus.
 Paul said it like this: “Put on the Lord Jesus Christ” (Romans 13:14).
 When you give yourself to Jesus and “put on” His righteousness, you are clothed in the whole armor of God.

 Do you sometimes feel weak?
 Do you find yourself giving in to temptation when you really want to overcome?
 Are you ever discouraged?
 We all face these moments.
-But clothed in the whole armor God, the weakest of His children is more than a match for Satan.
+But clothed in the full armor God, the weakest of His children is more than a match for Satan.
 In Jesus, clothed in God’s invincible armor, you will “be strong in the Lord and in the power of His might.”
 You will “be able to stand against the wiles of the devil” (Ephesians 6:10, 11).